 Perfect God.
 Imperfect Community.

 Village Church is a community of faith from all sorts of backgrounds united under God’s love, within his unfolding story, and for his loving purposes in the world.
-Our community is connected to an ancient faith through long-held expressions that ignite the mind and the senses to worship.
+We are following Jesus in the Anglican way, connected to an ancient faith through long-held expressions that ignite the mind and the senses to worship.
 God has intentionally designed faith to be experienced in the imperfection of community, which challenges and changes us.

 A Brief History

 We began public worship in November of 2014 in the cafeteria of Legacy Charter Elementary on West Washington St. and, after two years, our congregation of roughly 60 moved to Bethel United Methodist Church in the Sans Souci, a mill village that served two nearby mills, American Spinning and Poe Mill.
 As of late-2017, we are a growing fellowship of over 200 regulars worshipping God and loving our neighbors on the west side.

 Why We Are Here